Radiotopia: Strangers

 Strangers is hosted by Danish-born producer Lea Thau.
 Initially part of KCRW's Independent Producer project, Strangers became a founding member of Radiotopia in 2014.
 In 2017, Thau decided to leave the network and to continue producing the show independently.
 The show's last episode on the Radiotopia network aired on December 12, 2017, followed by an unofficial hiatus and a 2019 Patreon-backed revival.

 The Allusionist

 The Allusionist is a podcast about the English language.
-Zaltzman was already the co-host of the Answer Me This! podcast and was looking at the possibility of starting a new podcast focused primarily on English etymology, which was a subject she was very interested in.
-Roman Mars helped Zaltzman find funding for this podcast, which eventually became The Allusionist, debuting on the Radiotopia network.
+Zaltzman was already the co-host of the Answer Me This! podcast and was looking at the possibility of starting a new podcast focused primarily on English etymology, a subject she was interested in.
+Roman Mars helped Zaltzman find funding for the podcast, which eventually became The Allusionist, and debuted on the Radiotopia network.
 Caroline Crampton of New Statesman put it on her list of podcasts of 2016.
-Zaltzman and the podcast left the Radiotopia network in October 2020 to make more resources to address the mostly white line-up at the network.
+Zaltzman and the podcast left Radiotopia in October 2020 to free up more resources to address the mostly white line-up at the network.